mmlacak/crochess/docs/source/libcc/ccsideeffect.rst

             .. c:member:: CcPieceTagType captured

-                Piece which has been captured, if any.
+                Piece which has been captured, if any, and its (lost) tag.

-            .. c:member:: CcLosingTagType lost_tag

-                Tag lost by captured piece.

             .. c:member:: CcPieceTagType promoted_to